 I find it really interesting that so many writers that I know are also runners.
 There’s a lot of similarities between running and writing.
 Both are pretty solitary activities that require a lot of mental strength.
 They also both require a certain level of dedication.
 In high school and my first year of college, I obsessed over my mile times.
 Not hitting my goal mark every mile could ruin a run for me.
 Eventually I ditched my watch and focused on listening to my body and running because I wanted to.
 I realized that not all good runs need to be fast, sometimes just getting out there is enough.
 And with writing you can’t just wait for a perfect moment of clarity, you have to just sit down and put words on paper.
 First drafts are never going to be perfect, but there’s always time for revision.
 To get better at both writing and running, you just have to practice regularly.

 Your bio also notes that you wear hearing aids in both ears.
 How does this shape your writing?

 I love this question.
 Although my hearing aids help me hear most things, they cannot fully correct my hearing loss.
 I rely on a combination of listening and lip reading.
 I tend to pay a lot of attention to people’s facial expressions and body language to help me interpret things in case I don’t catch a few words.
-As a result, I spend a lot of time describing people’s mannerisms in my writing.
+That being said, I do love my hearing aids too, they’re so enabling, and I’ve recently invested in some tv ears which create a direct connection between me and my television, for perfect sound.
+They’re a god send!
+I spend a lot of time describing people’s mannerisms in my writing.
 In fiction writing, I’d say that I spend almost as much time working on describing body language as I do writing dialogue.
 People express a lot non-verbally.
 I also think that just in general, my hearing loss has made me a very observant person.
 I can’t always rely on my ears to pick up on important sound cues, so I am always very attentive to my surroundings, which pays off in writing.

 What are you working on now?